generative Artificial intelligence

 Gen AI's practical application is boundless.
 I use Grok 3 to extract and summarise key points from an article I am writing with the aide of agentic AI Manus, ensuring the information is accurate and up-to-date.

 Recent discussions, such as those found on Alsett's article on Grok 3 and Foytech's blog on Grok 3, highlight Grok 3's capabilities in processing and analysing legal documents, reinforcing its relevance.
+As highlight by Sequoia, the AI ecosystem now looks very different and their article “Generative AI’s Act o1” predicts what’s on the horizon.

+Gen AI can now enhance content creation for legal professionals, mirroring the efficiency gains seen in legal workflows.
 All legal practitioners must, however, remember that the paramount duty is to the court and the administration of justice.
 The use of Gen AI does not absolve practitioners of their professional or ethical obligations.

 ACKNOWLEDGEMENTS